 The Mutuals share a landscape department of 148 staff members.
 Staff includes a 7-person tree crew, approximately 16 irrigation personnel, and a 6-person pest and pathogen control department with a certified pest and pathogen professional.
 The in-house tree crew responds to resident tree planting and care requests.
 Small engine tools including tree care tools are owned and maintained by the Mutuals.
 The Mutuals split an annual 1-million-dollar tree maintenance contract performed by Great Scott Tree Care.
-Staff desire more funding to contractors to enable better maintenance for trees with higher pruning frequency rates.
+Staff desire more contractor funding to enable better maintenance for trees with higher pruning frequency rates.
+The following analysis established a baseline level of tree care for current practices Third Mutual is performing.
+The baseline was compared against industry best management practices, and recommendations to meet these industry standards are captured in Section 5.